 If you are considering taking your career to another level and value advanced skills and job satisfaction, this may be the time to explore the requirements necessary for earning a master's degree and becoming a family nurse practitioner.

-Learn more about the University of Texas at Arlington's online Family Nurse Practitioner program.
+Learn more about the University of Texas at Arlington's online Master of Science in Nursing (MSN-FNP) program.

 Nurses for a Healthier Tomorrow Coalition.
 "Nurse practitioner."